Today we’re covering a touchstone resource for geriatricians: the “Beers List” of medications that older adults should avoid or use with caution.

 To review, revise, and update the Beers Criteria, the American Geriatrics Society convenes an expert panel which includes physicians, pharmacists, and nurses, all with special expertise in geriatrics and in reviewing scientific literature.

-This review process is very careful and takes time; for the 2019 update, the group met regularly from February 2016 to May 2018.
+This review process is very careful and takes 18-24 months to complete.

 During this time, the experts review the available scientific research, and decide on what changes to make to the Beers Criteria.
 They also consider how to organize and present the material, to be most useful to the clinicians who are the primary intended users of the Beers Criteria.